Yourco Logo

 No matter what the job is, texting can be a great way to communicate with your team.

-Why Texting Is Good for Communication With Diverse Workforces?
+Why Texting Is Good for Communication With Diverse Workforces

-Because most individuals have their phones with them, texting is a quick and easy way to communicate.
 Texting is one of the best ways to communicate, because to put it plainly, people read their texts.
 In fact, 98% of text messages get opened, and a significant amount of texts are answered in as little as 90 seconds.
 Therefore, when you send a text message, the likelihood that your message will be read and responded to is very high.
 Texting is especially useful when there is no time to waste or when an employee can't be reached via email.

 For example, if an employee is working at a construction site, texting them about potentially hazardous weather conditions helps keep them aware of the situation, so they can take precautions and stay safe.
 Or, if the warehouse has a hazardous chemical spill, a text message can let your employees know to stay away from the area until it is safe.
-In these cases, texting works best for communicating with employees.

 The platform's strength lies in its ability to reach employees regardless of their location or access to traditional communication tools like email or intranets.